Scam Checker for Websites, Emails, Texts, and Online Offers

 Online Shopping Scam Checker

-Fake online stores keep tricking shoppers by copying product pages, offering fake deals, creating a sense of urgency, and creating unclear checkout flows.
-A scam site might look clean and modern, but it was made just to steal your money or credit card information.
-A reliable scam checker can help people think twice before they buy something.
+Fake online stores keep tricking shoppers by copying product pages, offering fake deals, creating a sense of urgency, and making checkout flows unclear.
+A scam site might look clean and modern, but it exists only to steal your money or credit card information.
+A reliable scam checker can help people reconsider their purchases.

 More effective scam detectors should look at trust gaps in online shopping content.
 It should help people spot discount claims that seem too good to be true, signs that the store isn’t trustworthy, payment pressure that’s too risky, and signs that the store might disappear after the purchase.
 This is especially helpful during sales, when people are in a hurry, and scammers know demand is high.